Molten salt

-Molten salt is salt which is solid at standard temperature and pressure but enters the liquid phase due to elevated temperature.
-Regular table salt has a melting point of 801 °C (1474 °F) and a heat of fusion of 520 J/g.

-A salt that is normally liquid even at standard temperature and pressure is usually called a room temperature ionic liquid, and so technically molten salts are a class of ionic liquids.
+Molten salt is salt which is solid at standard temperature and pressure but liquified due to elevated temperature.
+A salt that is liquid even at standard temperature and pressure is usually called a room-temperature ionic liquid, and molten salts are technically a class of ionic liquids.

+Examples

+As a reference, molten sodium chloride, table salt, has a melting point (m.p.) of 801 C. A variety of eutectic mixtures have been developed with lower melting points: